brandur/sorg/content/drafts/acid.md

-the first two weeks of a system's lifespan, the next ten years will be about keeping it running correctly by minimizing bugs and data consistency problems that will lead to user pain and attrition.
-Valuing miniscule short-term gains over long-term maintainability is a pathological way of doing anything, let alone building critical production software.
+the first two weeks of a system's lifespan, the next ten years will be about keeping it running correctly by minimizing bugs and data consistency problems that will lead to user and operator pain and attrition.
+Valuing miniscule short-term gains over long-term maintainability is a pathological way of doing anything; it's a sin when building critical production software.

 But how does an RDMS help with maintainability?
 Well, it turns out that ACID guarantees combined with strong